 Marketing and opting out

-If you have given explicit permission, we may contact you by email, post, telephone or SMS about products, services, promotions, special offers, events and charitable causes that may be of interest to you.
+If you have given explicit permission, we may contact you by email, post or telephone about products, services, promotions, special offers, events and charitable causes that may be of interest to you.

 Disclosure of your personal data